LAYAIraq/LAYA-Iraq-Frontend/README.md

-# laya-vechta-frontend
+# laya-iraq-frontend

-This is the repository for LAYA.
-Here, we continue developing new features for the inclusive learning platform.
+This repository contains the Vue.js Frontend of LAYA Iraq.
+Here, we continue developing new features for the inclusive learning platform LAYA.

-This repository also provides containers for deploying LAYA to production.
+This repository also provides a Docker container for deploying LAYA to production.
 ## Deploying the project

 There are two ways to deploy LAYA: